Anatomy of a Bed Glossary

 BEDSKIRT

-Also known as a Dust Ruffle, a bed skirt may be used to hide the sides, under storage, and foot of the box spring or bed rails.
-Skirts can be tailored with simple pleats, or ruffled with undulating gathers.
+Also known as a dust ruffle, a bed skirt hides the sides and under-storage of a box spring or bed rails.
+They can be tailored with simple pleats or ruffled gathers.

 THROW

-Throws are the wonderful accents made from cotton, wool, mohair, or cashmere.
-They resemble smaller blankets, and are found “lounging” on the top of beds, sofas, chairs or in your lap.
-Luxury throw blankets give your bed an inviting feel and a certain level of comfort, without sacrificing style and sophistication.
+Throws are cozy accents made from cotton, wool, mohair, or cashmere, resembling smaller blankets.
+They can be found on beds, sofas, or in your lap, adding comfort and style to any space.
+Luxury throw blankets enhance the inviting feel of your bed without sacrificing sophistication.